SophiaGrace16/TheDungeon/NOTES.md

 # Specifications for the Rails Assessment

 Things to Fix:
-- errors for games and playergames
+- errors for games and playergames - not working for some reason
-- nav for signup - corinna?
-- can I scope the selection box?